SheldonLau/learn-workflow-java-cs-codeU/README.md

 Once you've opened your lab locally, you'll be ready to start solving it.
 This is the fun part!

-All of the labs on Learn are written with an RSpec test suite that you can use to confirm that you've fulfilled the requirements of the lab.
-RSpec is a testing library that ruby developers use everyday, so again, as you work on Learn, you're also learning the same tools and workflows that developers use.
+All of the labs on Learn are written with an JUnit test suite that you can use to confirm that you've fulfilled the requirements of the lab.
+JUnit is a testing library that Java developers use everyday, so again, as you work on Learn, you're also learning the same tools and workflows that developers use.

 ## Test Driven Workflow